 On April 12, over five thousand workers of the Premier Automobiles, Bombay began their general strike which lasted for 101 days.
 The strike arose out of the withdrawal of the recognition of the union by the management.
 A leader of the union was murdered in broad daylight by goonda elements.
 Powerful support for the strike was expressed by the working class of Bombay when more than five lakhs downed tools on July 25 in a token general strike against the anti-labour policy of the Bombay Labour Minister.
-The strike was called off on July 29 Bombay Labour Minister.
 The strike was called off on July 29 following a settlement between the management and the union.

 Employees of the Indian Bank, Ltd. throughout the country were on strike from April 15 to 17, to press their demand for bonus for the years 1956-57.
 About 2000 employees in over 120 branches of the Bank were involved in the strike.
-The strike was called off on April 17 following a settlement. . . .
-4500 employees of the four 4500 workers of the four oil companies in and around Calcutta against the retrenchment orders served on some employees.
-Stay-in-strike was launched at verious depots.
-On April 29, of the Labour Minister, N.Bengal.
-Following threat of a general retrenchment orders.
+The strike was called off on April 17 following a settlement.

+. . .
+4500 employees of the four